Sublinear Circuits and the Constrained Signomial Nonnegativity Problem: Sublinear circuits in AGE cones

 \section{Sublinear circuits in AGE cones}

 In this section, we show how the $X$-AGE cones $C_X(\mathcal{A},\beta)$ can be further decomposed using sublinear circuits.
 These decompositions lay the foundation to understand the extreme rays of the conditional SAGE cone $C_X(\cA)$.
-Our first result here is a necessary criterion for an $X$-AGE function $f$ to be extremal in $C_X(\mathcal{A},\beta)$, which states that any underlying $\nu$ must be an $X$-circuit (see Theorem~\ref{thm:x_circuits_age}).
-Definition \ref{def:lambda_witnessed_age_cone} introduces \textit{$\lambda$-witnessed AGE cones} as the subset of signomials in $C(\mathcal{A},\beta)$ whose non-negativity is certified by a given normalized vector~$\lambda$.
+Our first result here is a necessary criterion for an $X$-AGE function $f$ to be extremal in $C_X(\mathcal{A},\beta)$, which states that all of its relative entropy certificates must be $X$-circuits (see Theorem~\ref{thm:x_circuits_age}).
+Definition \ref{def:lambda_witnessed_age_cone} introduces \textit{$\lambda$-witnessed AGE cones} as the subset of signomials in $C_{X}(\mathcal{A},\beta)$ whose nonnegativity is certified by a given normalized vector~$\lambda$.
 Theorem~\ref{thm:primal_x_age_powercone} then decomposes $C_X(\mathcal{A},\beta)$ through the $\lambda$-witnessed AGE cones, where $\lambda$ is a normalized $X$-circuit.
 As a consequence, for polyhedral $X$, the cone $C_X(\mathcal{A},\beta)$ is power-cone representable (see Corollary \ref{cor:primal_x_age_powercone_polyhedra}).

 In the last part of this section we prove two propositions on explicit representations for primal and dual $\lambda$-witnessed AGE cones.
 Proposition \ref{prop:weighted_dual_x_age_powercone} in particular is very important for a characterization of dual $X$-SAGE cones, as it reveals a multiplicative convexity property used extensively in Section \ref{sec:x_circuits_sage}.